 Design Your About Page

-Think of your About Page as a real life conversation between people.
+Think of your About Page as a real-life conversation between people.
 The goal is to introduce yourself (in the best possible way) to the people in front of you.
-And as all first meetings we follow a specific approach.
+And like all first meetings, we follow a specific approach.
 The most effective structure for successful About Pages is based on the use of common sense and by answering the 6 essential questions of communication.

-What people usually want to learn about us?
+What do people usually want to learn about us?

 - Who are you?